From February 11 to March 4, 2020 - Public consultation

 - Early 2019: Begin designing plans and specifications

 - Spring 2019: Approve implementation method, budget plan and project scope

 - Summer 2019: Geotechnical study to collect rock data

-- Early 2020: Submit business case and start zoning change and public consultation processes
+- Early 2020: Submit business case and public consultation process to obtain by-law urban planning rules

 - Spring 2020: Start preparatory work on certain sites